shopware5/devdocs/source/sysadmins-guide/sessions/index.md

 ```

 #### Blocking transactions
-By default the session garbage collector will clean up expired session every 100 requests.
+Until Shopware 5.2.16 the session garbage collector will clean up expired session every 100 requests.
 This is quite frequent
 and might cause issues with blocked transactions in some situations.
 For those cases, you can configure the garbage
 collection to a higher value: